speedytwenty/speedytwenty/README.md

 while (testCoverage >= 100 || Chris.isWritingTests());
 ```

 ### System requirements

-Chris is compatible with all versions of Voluntaryism and incompatible with
+Chris is _compatible_ with all versions of [Voluntaryism](https://is.gd/A0GV1f)
-all versions of coercion.
+and _incompatible_ with all versions of coercion.

 Chris can operate in either self-management mode or in team mode.
-Integrates
+Seamlessly
-well with other ass-kickers, bubble-gum chewers, and wannabes.
+integrates with other ass-kickers, bubble-gum chewers, and wannabes.

-Note: Operations may dramatically spike before degrading when running in team
+Note: Operations may dramatically spike before swiftly degrading when running
-mode with the `halfAssed` or `justGoodEnough` options set to `strict`.
+in team mode with the `halfAssed` or `justGoodEnough` options set to `strict`.

 _Chris's internal runtime is optimized for cyptocurrency._